pd4d10/octohint/README.md

 * TypeScript
 * JavaScript

-More languages coming soon.

-## Installation

-Install it from Chrome Web Store:

-Versions for FireFox and Edge comming soon.

 ## Roadmap

-- [] Multi languages support
+* Multi languages support
-- [] Enterprise version of GitHub and GitLab
+* Enterprise version of GitHub and GitLab
-- [] Extensions for Firefox and Edge
+* Extensions for Firefox and Edge

 ## License